Aidenzich/road-to-master/Papers/Utils/DomainAdaptationSurvey.md

 \DeclareMathOperator*{\argmin}{arg\,min}
 $$
 # A Literature Survey on Domain Adaptation of Statistical Classifiers
-## Domain Adaptation
+## 1. Domain Adaptation
-- The problem that arises when the data distribution in **our test domain is different from that in our training domain**.
+- The problem that arises when the data distribution in <font color=orange>our test domain is different from that in our training domain</font>.
 - The need for domain adaptation is prevalent in many real-world classification problems.
     - For example, spam filters can be trained on some public collection of spam and ham emails.
     - But when applied to an individual person’s inbox, we may want to “personalize” the spam filter, i.e. to adapt the spam filter to fit the person’s own distribution of emails in order to achieve better performance.